 In addition, our recent commercialization efforts have been hampered by the operational restrictions on our sales force from quarantines, travel restrictions and bans and other governmental restrictions related to COVID-19.
 As a result of these restrictions, we previously suspended our sales force from substantially all in-person interactions with physicians and customers and were limited to conducting educational and promotional activities virtually, and we may be forced to suspend all or some in-person interactions again in the future.
-To the extent we restrict in-person interactions with physicians and customers, we will again be limited to conducting educational and promotional activities virtually, which has hampered, and may continue to hamper, our ability to market INVELTYS and could adversely affect our ability to launch and market EYSUVIS, if and when approved.
+To the extent we restrict in-person interactions with physicians and customers, we will again be limited to conducting educational and promotional activities virtually, which has hampered, and may continue to hamper, our ability to market INVELTYS and could adversely affect our ability to launch and market EYSUVIS.
 In addition, government restrictions have at times led to moratoria on elective ocular surgeries in many jurisdictions, which has significantly reduced, and may in the future continue to significantly reduce, the demand for INVELTYS, which is indicated for the treatment of inflammation and pain following ocular surgery.
-The extent of the impact of COVID-19 on our commercialization efforts will depend on the length and severity of this pandemic, which is uncertain and cannot be predicted.
+The extent of the impact of COVID-19 on our commercialization efforts will depend on the length and severity of this pandemic and the impact on our customers, employees, vendors, and government agencies, which is uncertain and cannot be predicted.